mpollmeier / scala-repl-pp 0.5.4

 println(s"Hello, $first $last!")

-srp --script test-main-withargs.sc --param first=Michael --param last=Pollmeier
+./srp --script test-main-withargs.sc --param first=Michael --param last=Pollmeier

-Note that on windows the parameters need to be triple-quoted: srp.bat --script test-main-withargs.sc --param """first=Michael""" --param """last=Pollmeier"""
+On windows the parameters need to be triple-quoted in any case: srp.bat --script test-main-withargs.sc --param """first=Michael""" --param """last=Pollmeier"""

 //> using resolver https://repo.gradle.org/gradle/libs-releases